reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 5. Apply the plan

 ### Defining the Configuration
-We write terraform configurations in Terraform language.
-Let us define our configuration in a file `main.tf`:
+Let us define our Terraform configuration in Terraform language in a file `main.tf`:

 ```
 terraform {